 I can still see colors though.
 I see approximately 150,000 of them, including many reds.
 That may sound like a lot, but the average person sees 1.5 million colors.
 So I see an abysmal 10% of the shades that you probably see.

-Another example is the front door to my house, which you can see below.
+One example is the front door to my house, which you can see below.
 To people with normal color vision, the trim and the door are a different color.
 Even though I still think it looks beautiful, I can’t tell the difference in colors.
 Ironically, I painted this myself (my mom had to pick the colors for me).

 Colorblindness Doesn’t Impact My Day-to-Day Life Much